nnhubbard/ZSImageView/README.md

 ---
 `ZSImageView` requires the `QuartzCore.framework`.
 Once you have that added you need to copy `ZSImageView.h` and `ZSImageView.m` as well as `JMImageCache.h` and `JMImageCache.m` to your project.
-Then `#import` the `ZSImageView.h` header file when you need it and start using it.
+Then `#import` the `ZSImageView.h` header file where you need it and start using it.

 Notes
 ---